aeroniemi/node-red-xled/README.md

 ## Installation

-- From NPM: `npm install node-red-xled`
+- From NPM: `npm install @aeroniemi/node-red-xled`
 - From source:
   - Clone the repository
   - Compile the typescript to JS (run `tsc`)